Innovative Peace Fund

 Art Cantara led trainings for recognized Libyan journalists teaching them objective journalism as well as challenging extremist messaging and gender sensitivity.
 Given the media fuels much of the animosity, this was a critical intervention.

 The Impact: Journalists who attended are providing more balanced reportage and covering aspects of the crisis previously ignored.

-ICAN supported Mobdiun, a newly registered organization with a focus on PVE and promoting alternatives for youth in vulnerable communities.
+ICAN supported Mobdiun – Creative Youth, a youth and women led organization with a focus on youth social inclusion and social transformation through arts, culture, sports and technology.
+Their focus is to promote alternatives for youth in communities at risk of radicalization.
 The current project involves conducting research on the living conditions of vulnerable youth and their personal relationships, in order to understand potential drivers of violent extremism in their immediate environment.
-The findings of the research will be used to structure a program that will help youth develop life skills and critical thinking abilities in order to resist brainwashing by violent extremist recruiters, and to develop recommendations for local and national stakeholders to take action.
+The findings of the research will be used to structure a program that will help youth develop life skills and critical thinking abilities in order to peacefully lead the change in their communities and to develop recommendations for local and national stakeholders to take action.